 “Our clients love it” says one pantry supervisor.
 “And it helps us be able to do more for our clients.
 We give them cans, now they’re getting fruits and vegetables, so they get excited.
 They’re walking out with 4 or 5 bags instead of 2 or 3.
 That’s enough to really feed your family.”

-The produce program has been a huge hit with the CFC, and it’s just another example of how agencies are coming together to ensure that needs are being met across the county.
-By regularly communicating, our pantries stay on the same page, and we are in a position to better serve our clients.
+The produce program has been a huge hit with the CFC, and it’s just another example of how agencies are coming together to ensure that client needs are being met across the county and area.
+By regularly communicating, CFC pantries are in a better position to serve our community.

 “I think the best part of the coalition is that all the different pantries come together and you can learn from each other.
-All the problems you have, you can talk about it here.
-And you might learn that other pantries have gone through the same problem, and there’s a way to resolve it” says Darrell Bell, pantry supervisor for St. Luke’s Baptist Church.
+All the problems you have, you can talk about it here, and you might learn that other pantries have gone through the same problem, and there’s a way to resolve it” says Darrell Bell, pantry supervisor for St. Luke’s Baptist Church.
 “Or we talk about issues we’re all facing and how we can work together.
 Rather than making individual decisions, we’re doing things as a group.
-Now throughout Passaic County we can be on the same page.
-I look forward to the meetings.
+Now, throughout county we can all be on the same page.
+I look forward to these meetings.
 I really do.
 This is great group.”

-We’d like to thank the CFC pantries for all that they do to fight hunger.
-Together, we’re making a difference in our community.
+We’d like to thank the CFC pantries for all that they do for the community.
+Together, we’re helping keep our neighbors hunger-free.